 6. The Miracle Worker – 1962

-Classic but inspiring movie about author, activist and lecturer Helen Keller and her first teacher (who we’d now call a speech therapist), Annie Sullivan.
+Classic but inspiring movie about author, activist and lecturer Helen Keller and her first teacher (who we’d now call a speech therapist or speech-language pathologist), Annie Sullivan.
 If you’ve never seen this classic, put it at the top of your list, as it is a brilliantly-acted true story of triumph over extreme hardship.
 In 1887, Annie Sullivan travels from the Perkins School in Boston to Tuscumbia, Alabama, to undertake what seems like an impossible task of teaching a deaf, blind, and non-verbal 7-year-old named Helen Keller.
 Blind herself as a child and hardened by years in cruel Victorian-era orphanages, Annie realizes that if Helen is to be helped she must be removed from her pampering mother and dominating father.
 Annie is given two weeks with Helen in a small garden house on the property, and during that time, Helen learns to dress herself, eat with a fork, and understand the alphabet through touch – allowing her to finally break out of the solitary confinement that was her life.
 Bring tissues to this one.

 7. My Beautiful Broken Brain – 2014